-12.2.3 Remuneration and TOIL (Time Off in Lieu) provisions
+12.2.3 Remuneration and TOIL provisions

 Employees who are engaged through Out of Hours Support will be remunerated.
 Employees who are called in to perform work may choose between compensation by remuneration or TOIL.

 The Out of Hours Support for weekends applies from 5:30pm Friday through to 8:30am Monday.
 Public holidays are considered to be from midnight to midnight.